tawawa/auth0-rules-testharness/README.md

 However, sometimes you just want to execute your Rule against the same sandbox environment it will be deployed to at Runtime in
 Auth0, and test everything works as expected.
 You may also wish to write your Rules using a test driven development approach, and gain real feedback as you code - this is where this npm module can help.
 It actually takes your Rule script, and any `user`, `context` and `callback` you give it, then spins up a webtask, executes your Rule passing the results to the provided callback, and finally tears the environment down again.

+### Notes

 It is worth noting that under the covers, the script this npm module generates for deployment to a webtask environment depends upon [auth0-authz-rules-api](https://github.com/auth0/auth0-authz-rules-api).
 If you wish to study and understand the generated script code that wraps the Rule being tested, then this is the place to look ;)

+For a similar NPM module to deploy, execute, and test the output of [Auth0 Custom DB](https://auth0.com/docs/connections/database/mysql) Scripts using a real webtask sandbox environment, please see [auth0-custom-db-testharness](https://www.npmjs.com/package/auth0-custom-db-testharness).

 ## Prerequisites